-Anyone who has ever been to San Pedro knows how easy it is to get tempted by food and drink here.
+Anyone who has ever been to San Pedro knows how easy it is to get tempted by food and drinks here.
 Since I have a couple of special events coming up where I plan to indulge a bit, I am doing my best to eat well and give my body a rest with super healthy food and drinks.

 It was not long before the heavenly scent of fresh pork tacos filled the air as I reached the lagoon side of the island.
-I immediately crossed the road and sidetracked myself with taking a couple pictures of the Dia De San Pedro fair ground instead of caving in 🙂
+I immediately crossed the road and sidetracked myself with taking a couple pictures of the Dia De San Pedro fair ground instead of caving in.

 As I walked away from the fairground, I was pleased to see a covered display of cool looking black and white pictures in the old football field with a large National Institute of Culture and History (NICH) Igniting a Cultural Renaissance sign at the front.

-The show also had some really cool shots of downtown San Pedro as you will see below showing the Central Park area when it was still residential and not commercialized.
+The show also had some really cool shots of downtown San Pedro, as you will see below showing the Central Park area, when it was still residential and not commercialized.

 National Institute of Culture and History Igniting a Cultural Renaissance

 2 thoughts on “Igniting a Cultural Renaissance and Avoiding Temptation”

 It’s a foodpolooza there.
 Best luck with your clean eating.
 What a nice display of times past.